Pacers torch Hornets in play-in game, 144-117

-Oshae Brissett scored 23 points to help lift the Indiana Pacers to a 144-117 victory over the Charlotte Hornets on Tuesday in an Eastern Conference play-in game in Indianapolis.
+Oshae Brissett scored 23 points to help lift the Indiana Pacers to a 144-117 victory over the Charlotte Hornets on Tuesday in an Eastern Conference play-in game at Indianapolis.

-Doug McDermott scored 16 of his 21 points in the first quarter for the ninth-seeded Pacers, who will visit the loser of Tuesday's clash between the Washington Wizards and Boston Celtics.
-The final play-in game on either Thursday or Friday will determine which team advances to face the top-seeded Philadelphia 76ers in the first round of the playoffs.
+Doug McDermott scored 16 of his 21 points in the first quarter for the ninth-seeded Pacers, who will pay a Thursday visit to the loser of Tuesday’s clash between the Washington Wizards and Boston Celtics.
+That contest will determine which team advances to face the top-seeded Philadelphia 76ers in the first round of the Eastern Conference playoffs.

 T.J.
-McConnell had 17 points off the bench and Malcolm Brogdon collected 16 points and eight assists in his return from a 10-game absence due to a right hamstring injury.
+McConnell had 17 points off the Indiana bench, and Malcolm Brogdon collected 16 points and eight assists in his return from a 10-game absence caused by a right hamstring injury.

-Two-time All-Star Domantas Sabonis recorded 14 points, 21 rebounds and nine assists for the Pacers, who overcame the absence of Caris LeVert due to the league's health and safety protocol.
+Two-time All-Star Domantas Sabonis recorded 14 points, 21 rebounds and nine assists for the Pacers, who overcame the absence of Caris LeVert, sidelined due to the league’s health and safety protocols.

 Indiana shot a robust 55.2 percent from the floor and 45.7 percent from 3-point range to eliminate the Hornets from postseason contention.